Chantal Mauduit

 Chantal Mauduit (24 March 1964 - 13 May 1998) was a French alpinist.

 Biography

+Born in Paris, when Mauduit was five she moved with her family to Chambéry, so that her engineer father could take up a position at the plant Saint-Gobain.
+Mauduit was a second cousin of the alpine skier Georges Mauduit.

-Born in Paris, Mauduit arrived in the French Alps at age five and started climbing at the age of 15.
-After several difficult routes in the Alps, she focused her attention on the Andes, and then the Himalayas, where she climbed K2 (1992; fourth woman overall), Shisha Pangma (1993), Cho Oyu (1993), Lhotse (1996; claimed first woman solo, with no proof she reached the summit), Manaslu (1996), and Gasherbrum II (1997), all without supplemental oxygen.
+Mauduit started climbing at the age of 15 in the French Alps.
+After ascending several difficult alpine climbing routes in the Alps, she focused her attention on the Andes, and then the Himalayas, where she climbed K2 (1992; fourth woman overall), Shisha Pangma (1993), Cho Oyu (1993), Lhotse (1996; claimed first woman solo, with no proof she reached the summit), Manaslu (1996), and Gasherbrum II (1997), all without supplemental oxygen.

 Mauduit needed to be rescued by Ed Viesturs and Scott Fischer on descent from K2 in 1992, Viesturs and Fischer gave up their own summit attempt of K2 at the time in order to get Mauduit, who had become snow blind, to safety.